alean-tec-opensource/CVA5-TinyAI/CONTRIBUTING.md

 Thank you for contributing to our open-source project!
 We welcome contributions from all community members.

-This project is public and licensed under a [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+This project is public and licensed under a [Apache version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) license.
 You have the freedom to use, study, modify, share and distribute this project under these terms.

 # Governance & Decision-Making